Gr0minet/game-of-life/README.md

 These software use the C library curses.
 As we are coding with python here, we will use the python wrapper for curses.

 You can find a very good tutorial on how curses with python works [here](https://docs.python.org/3/howto/curses.html).
-I will sum up briefly how the python module curses works.
+I will sum up briefly how the module works.

 ### Initializing curses